New campaign to rid sports broadcasts of alcohol ads

 Available in other languages

-New campaign is calling for banning alcohol advertisements from the broadcasts of major sporting events because of concern children are being exposed to a drinking culture.
+A new campaign is calling for banning alcohol advertisements from the broadcasts of major sporting events because of concern children are being exposed to a drinking culture.
+Image: Rod Butterss as St Kilda president in 2004 (AAP)

 Source: SBS